The crash data includes:

 You would visit the Washington State Patrol to request copies of reports.
 You can also get a blank copy of a Citizen's Collision Report and you can request a copy of The Police Traffic Collision Report instruction manual for officers from their website.

-Please provide as much information as possible describing the location for which you want the collision data.
-This could be a specific intersection or stretch of roadway, or a larger area, such as all collisions within a city or county.
-In addition, if there are any special factors you wish to use to limit the search, such as only collisions involving alcohol, these factors need to be included in your request.
+Please provide as much information as possible describing the location for which you want the crash data.
+This could be a specific intersection or stretch of roadway, or a larger area, such as all crashes within a city or county.
+In addition, if there are any special factors you wish to use to limit the search, such as only crashes involving alcohol, these factors need to be included in your request.
 Finally, please provide your complete address and phone number so that we may contact you if we need additional clarification to fulfill your request.